|HOME|||LATEST NEWS|||CURRENT SEASON RESULTS, FIXTURES AND STATS|||LATEST TABLE|||NEWS ARCHIVE|

 Wycombe fell behind in the 11th minute after Pelly Ruddock Mpanzu's zipping cross/shot from the right had Danny Hylton claiming he got a touch at the near post to claim the goal.
 It could have got worse on 28 minutes after Stephen McGinn's trip on Jordan Cook was adjudged to be inside the penalty area but the resulting spot-kick from Cameron McGeehan was saved with ease to Jamal Blackman's right.

-Southampton midfielder, Gape, was introduced on 54 minutes, however, the home side doubled two minutes later when Blackman could only push McGeehan's shot from the left of the box into the path of Hylton, who tapped in to make it 2-0 from six yards.
+Southampton midfielder, Gape, was introduced on 54 minutes for his Wanderers debut, however, the home side doubled their lead two minutes later when Blackman could only push McGeehan's shot from the left of the box into the path of Hylton, who tapped in to make it 2-0 from six yards.
 Wanderers could have collapsed at this point but enjoyed their best spell and were rewarded on 63 minutes when Matt Bloomfield powered through on a loose ball from the edge of the box before firing home from 12 yards.
 Substitute Garry Thompson then twice went close to silencing the locals with efforts that needed home 'keeper Christian Walton to save.

 But it was Luton who confirmed their superiority on the day when Hylton was pulled back by Will De Havilland on the right bye-line to conceede another spot-kick.
 This time Hylton grabbed the chance to claim a hat-trick and unlike two years previous when he skyed a last minute penalty for Oxford United into the Kassam car-park, this time he sent the ball low into the left corner with Blackman going the opposite direction.
 Wanderers' miserable day was completed on the stroke of full-time when Cook shot home from Hylton's pass as the home side broke from a Wycombe attack.